bsvishnu224/easesmith_assignment/README.md

-Download dependencies by running npm install
+Download dependencies by running "npm install"

-Start up the app using npm start
+Start up the app using "npm start"